 A bit less confidently, recent large office leases in Boston and Manhattan are probably best thought of as consolation prizes, given that the locations chosen don’t have much in the way of expansion options.
 Leases being negotiated now would reflect planning work that was underway before the HQ2 search got going.
+[Update, 1 May: not alone on this reasoning.]
 Recent warehouse and data center leases or openings, of course, have zero bearing on future office locations.

 The Boston move also has implications for cities 5-10 in the above chart, all of which have ~45,000 programmers.
 Quality of local talent is also important, and proximity to MIT gives Boston an edge over others in this group.
 If Boston and NYC are only worthy of consolation prizes, who’s left?